minershive/hiveon-kb/hiveon-asic-firmware/general/asic_faq.md

 Service centers can flash through the com port.

 #### How exactly to recover firmware using an SD-card?
-Turn on the control board and wait 60 seconds before the LEDs start flashing (the main thing is to wait for a constant periodic flashing).
+Turn on the control board and wait 60 seconds till the LEDs start flashing.
+The main thing is to wait for a constant periodic flashing.
+The LEDs will blink once after 2 seconds, and exactly after 60 - they will start flashing constantly.

+This image restores the firmware from any state - even with an empty flash drive.

 1. Turn off the miner
 2. Change the jumper to boot with the SD-card